-As an owner of both dogs and cats, I’ve often said that I’d either love a dog who potty trained himself or a cat that was more like a dog.
-If you feel the same way, then bookmark this page of dog-like cats for future reference when you look for a new cat.
+As an owner of both dogs and cats, I’ve often said that I’d either love a dog who potty trained himself like cats, or a cat that behaved more like a dog when it comes to trainability!

 These dog-like cats have all the traits we love about dogs with the added bonus of ease of potty training a cat!
 LOL

 There are cats for days in your local shelter who desperately need a forever home.

 If you have your heart set on a specific cat, you’d be surprised at how many breed-specific rescues there are out there.

 Do you have a dog-like cat?
 What breed is he?
 Share below!

 Ben is an animal lover, blogger, and all around geek.
 He divides his love equally between his family, his animals, and his video games.
 In his spare time he is attempting to get a blog off the ground.
 Boy, are they heavy!